-biosensis® GDNF RapidTM ELISA Kit:
+biosensis[®] GDNF RapidTM ELISA Kit: Human, Guinea Pig

-Catalogue Number: BEK-2230-1P/2P
+Catalogue Number: BEK-2222-1P/2P

-For the quantitative determination of rat GDNF in cell culture supernatants, cell lysates and serum only if used as directed.
+For the quantitative determination of human GDNF in cell culture supernatants, cell lysates, and guinea pig GDNF in serum only if used as directed.

-Please refer to the Sample Preparation Section for specific use instructions for each substrate application, in particular rat serum samples.
+Please refer to the Sample Preparation Section for specific use instructions for each substrate application.